-1. GREENHOUSE GAS MANAGEMENT

-At LANXESS, GHG management takes place centrally and on a Group-wide scale.
+Greenhouse gas management Global management system, EU emissions trading system, climate reporting 1.
+GREENHOUSE GAS MANAGEMENT At LANXESS, GHG management takes place centrally and on a Group-wide scale.
 Our CEO and the Sustainability Committee, which he chairs, are responsible for monitoring and implementing the climate strategy.
 Two sub-committees - each headed by one member of the Board of Management - are tasked with taking a more detailed look at climate-related issues.
 The Climate & Energy Committee is responsible for our Scope 1 and 2 emissions and for energy efficiency.
 It tracks the progress of Group projects and continuously seeks to refine and enhance our climate strategy.
 The Value Chain Circularity & Product Stewardship Committee is responsible for formulating the strategy for handling our Scope 3 emissions.
 We analyze and evaluate climate-related risks and opportunities as part of our risk management process.
 Our CFO heads the Corporate Risk Committee overseeing this process (see Annex: Climate-related Risks and Opportunities).

-More information on our committees and functions

-Since January 2021, the long-term variable compensation of the Board of Management includes not only a share but also a sustainability component, which currently takes into account the development of our GHG emissions over a fouryear period.
+More information on our committees and functions Since January 2021, the long-term variable compensation of the Board of Management includes not only a share but also a sustainability component, which currently takes into account the development of our GHG emissions over a fouryear period.
 The sustainability component accounts for 40% of the long-term variable compensation.

-Global management system

-Our production sites employ management systems certified under ISO 9001 and ISO 14001 to ensure that our corporate activities are legally compliant and that our energy-relevant sites in Germany and Belgium are certified with ISO 50001 for energy management (this corresponds to 62% of global energy consumption).
-These production facilities must prove the implementation of quantitative energy targets in accordance with the nominal requirements.
+Global management system Our production sites employ management systems certified under ISO 9001 and ISO 14001 to ensure that our corporate activities are legally compliant and that we meet our global LANXESS standards.
+In addition, we have had all our sites in Germany and Belgium certified under ISO 50001 for energy management (this corresponds to 62% of global energy consumption).
 Outside Germany and Belgium, we are pursuing a strategy of regional and local certifications.
-In Great Britain, for example, most of our production sites are certified to the ESOS (Energy Savings Opportunity Scheme).
+In Great Britain, for example, all our production sites are certified to the ESOS (Energy Savings Opportunity Scheme).

-\\\\ More information on our certifications
+More information on our certifications

 EU emissions trading system

-Twelve plants at our European sites are subject to the EU emissions trading system (EU-ETS).
+Thirteen plants at our European sites are subject to the EU emissions trading system (EU-ETS).
 These plants are embedded in our Group-wide energy and environmental management system.
 With our strategy to achieve climate neutrality, we strive to always be one step ahead of regulatory requirements - including the management of ETS certificates.
 Our cost effect from the ETS is currently neutral.
 Our climate strategy helps us to not only achieve long-term cost reductions due to greater resource efficiency, but also secure a cost advantage in European emissions trading.

 Climate reporting

-For many years, we have been collecting and publishing data concerning the emissions from our own production processes (Scope 1), external energy sources (Scope 2) and the value chain (Scope 3).
-The ESG Data Factsheet is a compact format outlining all our climate-related targets and Key Performance Indicators (KPIs).
+For many years now, we have been collecting and publishing data concerning the emissions from our own production processes (Scope 1), external energy sources (Scope 2) and the value chain (Scope 3).
+The ESG Data Factsheet is a compact format outlining all our climate-related targets and KPIs.